MLB notebook: Cano returns from suspension

 —Chicago Cubs right-hander Yu Darvish threw a simulated game at Wrigley Field and is nearing the start of a rehab assignment, team president Theo Epstein told reporters.

 Darvish threw roughly 50 pitches over his three simulated innings.
-He has been on the disabled list since May 23 with right triceps tendinitis.
+He has been on the disabled list since May 23 due to right triceps tendinitis.

 “It was good,” Epstein said of Darvish’s showing.
 “He was competing out there and spinning the ball really well.
 Maybe his best spin of the year.
 Seems like he’s about ready for the next step, which would be rehab games.”